-Comparing the annual London event to other shows in England, the U.S. and Canada is a bit difficult; it is really quite different.
-Those differences make comparisons difficult.
+Comparing the annual London event to other shows in England, the U.S., and Canada is a bit difficult as it is really quite different.
 First of all, Who Do You Think You Are?
 LIVE, abbreviated as WDYTYA, is a fair, not a conference.
 It attracts thousands of newcomers and intermediate-level genealogists and history buffs.
 Of course, the hard-core, long-time experts also show up at this fair.

 Next, this fair in England is very much focused on the exhibitors.
 It is much more of a commercial exhibit than most other events I have attended.
-The Exhibits Hall remains the focus of attention for three straight days.
-In fact, the exhibitors at last year's events reported great success in selling their wares.
-You can view the very long list of exhibitors scheduled to attend this year's event at http://www.whodoyouthinkyouarelive.co.uk/index.php?option=com_wrapper&Itemid=72.
+The exhibits hall remains the focus of attention for three straight days.
+In fact, the exhibitors at last year's event reported great success in selling their wares.
+You can view the very long list of exhibitors scheduled to attend this year's event at http://www.whodoyouthinkyouarelive.co.uk/index.php?option=com_exhibitors&Itemid=29.

-To be sure, there are various presentations and demonstrations held, both on the center stage in the Exhibits Hall and in various rooms around the periphery.
-At last year's WDYTYA event I saw sword fighting, 1890s fashion shows, military uniforms from throughout the centuries, a World War II Spitfire fighter airplane, an anti-aircraft gun from the same era, and more.
+To be sure, there are various presentations and demonstrations scheduled, both in the exhibits hall and in various rooms around the periphery.
+At past WDYTYA events I saw sword fighting, 1890s fashion shows, military uniforms from throughout the centuries, a World War II Spitfire fighter airplane, an anti-aircraft gun from the same era, many vehicles from World War I, and more.
 I also listened to medieval music being performed live.
 I sat in the audience and listened to presentations by well-known television personalities, famous genealogists, and numerous “unknowns” as well.